Transistor TerminalsTypes of TransistorsApplications of Transistor

 - Transistor Characteristics

 Terminals of Transistor

-The base serves as a gate controller device for larger electric supply.
-The collector is a larger electrical supply and outlet of that supply is the emitter.
+The base serves as a gate controller device for a larger electric supply.
+The collector is a larger electrical supply and the outlet of that supply is the emitter.
 The current flowing through the gate from the collector can be regulated by sending varying levels of current from the base.
 In this manner, a very small amount of current can be used to control a large amount of current like in amplifiers.
 Transistor works as a switch or as an amplifier.

 Physical Characteristics of Terminals